c2tarun/cdk-workshop/workshop_steps/frontend.md

     });

     const resource = randomQuoteApi.root.addResource('quote');
-    resource.addMethod('GET', new LambdaIntegration(randomQuoteLambda), {
+    resource.addMethod('GET', new api.LambdaIntegration(randomQuoteLambda), {
       authorizationType: api.AuthorizationType.IAM
     });

     this.addCorsOptions(randomQuoteApi.root);
     this.addCorsOptions(resource);
 ```
 Please notice few changes, we are disabling Proxy here because in order to enable CORS we have to add OPTIONS method with AuthType as NONE.
-Having it Proxy will prevent us from adding method in it.
+CDK didn't allow me to add method to Proxy hence I disabled proxy and created a resource.

 1. `git clone https://github.com/c2tarun/random_quote_website.git`
 2. Open `src/main.js` file and fill details about Cognito User Pool and Identity Pool.